Synchronization of Coupled Phase Oscillators with Stochastic Disturbances and the Cycle Space of the Graph: Abstract

 \section{Abstract}

-We study the robustness of the synchronization of coupled phase oscillators.
-When fluctuations of phase differences in lines caused by disturbance exceed a certain threshold, the state cannot return to synchrony thus leading to desynchronization.
-Our main result is the deviation of explicit formulas of a variance matrix that characterizes the severity of these fluctuations.
-We highlight the utility of these results in two general problems: vulnerable line identification and network design.
-We find that the vulnerability of lines can be encoded by the cycle space of graphs.
-It is analytically shown that a line in large-size cycles is more vulnerable than those in small-size cycles and adding a new line or increasing coupling strength of a line reduces the vulnerability of the lines in any cycle including this line, while it does not affect the vulnerability of the other lines.
+The synchronization stability of a complex network system of coupled phase oscillators is discussed.
+In case the network is affected by disturbances, a stochastic linearized system of the coupled phase oscillators may be used to determine the fluctuations of phase differences in the lines between the nodes and to identify the vulnerable lines that may lead to desynchronization.
+The main result is the derivation of the asymptotic variance matrix of the phase differences which characterizes the severity of the fluctuations.
+It is found that the cycle space of the graph of the system plays a role in this characterization.
+With theory of the cycle space, the effect of forming small cycles on the fluctuations are evaluated.
+It is proven that adding a new line or increasing the coupling strength of a line affect the fluctuations in the lines in any cycle including this line while it does not affect the fluctuations in the other lines.
+In particular, if the phase differences at the synchronous state are not changed by these actions, then the affected fluctuations reduce.